 Batteries and Charger

 You must keep your backup batteries fully charged at all times.
 Don’t forget to bring your charger so you can recharge your used-up batteries "on the go".

 Cameras nowadays work with digital formats, so you’re going to need memory cards to save your images.
 Word of advice: invest in memory cards with the most capacity.
 Pictures taken with DSLR or mirrorless cameras pack a lot more image data than pictures taken with your phone’s camera and point-and-shoot digital cameras, so they’re pretty hefty and will fill anything under 64Gb in the blink of an eye.

 Perfect for wiping off dust and fingerprints from lenses and LCD screens.
 You can also use them to clean your filters.

 It is probably the easiest way to remove dust particles from your camera’s sensor, whether it is a DSLR body or a mirrorless camera.
 A common issue with interchangeable lenses, regardless of build, is that you can accidentally get dust or hair on the sensor when changing lenses, which is why you should change lenses with the body of the camera facing down.

 Do not use compressed air because that’s not actually air; it’s more like a thin chemical spray that could potentially damage the camera.
-That’s the good thing about the Rocket Blower; it sucks air from the environment and blows it directly to wherever you aim it at.
-Not endorsed or sponsored by Rocket Blower or get affiliate link from Giotto's (Rocket Blower Brand).
+That’s the good thing about a portable air blaster; it sucks air from the environment and blows it directly to wherever you aim it at.

 Camera Body Checklist for